Technology in the Field

 Drones Revolutionize Farmer's Lives

-Can you imagine how hard it is to wade 12 hours through paddy fields?
-Over 60 years old, exhausted under the hot and humid environment, wading through the muddy soil, carrying over 12 hours nearly 400 kg of solutions in a backpack sprayer to protect 1 hectare of rice.
+Can you imagine spending eight hours a day navigating muddy paddy fields in hot and humid environments, carrying heavy solution in a backpack sprayer to protect one hectare of rice?
 This is the hard reality of the average rice farmer in Asia.

 Asian rice farmers face the challenge of finding workers to do such cumbersome, but critical agricultural tasks that help prevent potentially dire consequences.
 In the short-term, fields left unprotected against diseases and insects run the risk of producing a lesser, lower quality yield.
 Long-term, the younger generation’s lack of interest in taking on this kind of manual work raises the average age of the modern farmer and threatens future succession.

 Fortunately, modern technology offers the potential to alleviate some of the burdens of growing one of the world's staple crops.
 Bayer's future-facing mindset and commitment to open innovation have enabled drones to help drive a more productive and sustainable future for agriculture.
 This single innovation not only handles otherwise grueling crop protection tasks in the rice paddy, but it does so more accurately and consistently in a fraction of the time compared to manual labor.

 So how do farmers use drones?
 Typically, one thinks of drones for their imaging capabilities.
 However, a battery-powered multi-rotor drone can feature an automatic filling tank designed to match exact field sizes and trace terrains through height sensors that maintain a constant distance above fields.
 These versatile drones can also fly and land autonomously as well as detect and avoid mid-flight obstacles.